 4.3 Action 3.
-Modify the fishing year for commercial golden tilefish hook and line and longline components
+Modify the fishing season for commercial golden tilefish hook and line and longline components

-The actions proposed would have a minimal biological effect to the golden tilefish stock because they do not significantly change the fishing year.
-Alternative 2 and Alternative 3 and associated sub-alternatives would shift the start date of the fishing year for the commercial hook and line or the longline components by two, three or four weeks.
-Fishery participants indicated that with a staggered start between the longline and hook and line component, they will be better able to meet market demand.
+The actions proposed would have a minimal biological effect to the golden tilefish stock because they do not significantly change the fishing season.
+The adjustment of the fishing season to start two weeks later will not affect the way the fishery is prosecuted.
+None of the alternatives would change the impacts on spawning as the majority of the effort will still be concentrated in the winter months.
+Alternative 2 and Preferred Alternative 3 and associated sub-alternatives would modify the fishing season for the commercial hook and line or the longline components by two, three or four weeks.

-Regardless of the alternative selected, this action is not anticipated to have negative biological impacts on golden tilefish.
-The commercial sectors are constrained by ACLs (as determined in Action 1 and sector allocations as set in Action 2) and AMs.
-There is not expected to be any difference in the biological impacts of Alternative 1 (No action) and Alternative 2 and Alternative 3 and associated sub-actions.
+Regardless of the alternative selected, this action is not anticipated to have negative biological impacts on golden tilefish since the commercial sector is constrained by the ACL (as determined in Action 1 and Action 2) and AMs.
+There is not expected to be any difference in the biological impacts of Alternative 1 (No action), Alternative 2, and Preferred Alternative 3 and associated sub-alternatives.
 None of the alternatives would modify the fishery in such a way that it would result in impacts to protected species.
+There are no expected impacts to EFH from this action.

-From a total harvest perspective, all of the alternatives in Action 3 would likely result in all of the commercial sector ACL being landed.
-There may be some
+From a total harvest perspective, all of the alternatives in Action 3 would likely result in the entire commercial sector ACL being landed.
+There may be some economic benefits for both the commercial hook and

-- 1. (No Action).
-Do not modify the fishing year for the commercial sector.
-Current fishing year for both sectors is January 1- December 31. - 2.
-Modify the fishing year for the commercial hook and line component. - 2a.
-Modify the fishing year for the commercial hook and line component to start January 15. - 2b.
-Modify the fishing year for the commercial hook and line component to start January 22. - 2c.
-Modify the fishing year for the commercial hook and line component to start February 1. - 3.
-Modify the fishing year for the commercial longline component.
+Alternative 1.
+(No Action).
+Do not modify the fishing season for the commercial sector.
+Current fishing year for both sectors is January 1-December 31.

+Alternative 2.
+Modify the fishing season for the commercial hook and line component.

+Sub-alternative 2a.
+Modify the fishing season for the commercial hook and line component to start January 15.

+Sub-alternative 2b.
+Modify the fishing season for the commercial hook and line component to start January 22.

+Sub-alternative 2c.
+Modify the fishing season for the commercial hook and line component to start February 1.

+Preferred Alternative 3.
+Modify the fishing season for the commercial longline component.

-3a.
-Modify the fishing year - for the commercial longline component to start January 15. - 3b.
-Modify the fishing year for the commercial longline component to start January 22. - 3c.
-Modify the fishing year for the commercial longline component to start February 1. - \See Chapter 2 for detailed language of alternatives.
-Preferred indicated in bold.
+Preferred Sub-alternative 3a.
+Modify the fishing season for the commercial longline component to start January 15.

+Sub-alternative 3b.
+Modify the fishing season for the commercial longline component to start January 22.

+Sub-alternative 3c.
+Modify the fishing season for the commercial longline component to start February 1.

-economic benefits for both the commercial hook and line component (Alternative 2) starting at a different time than the commercial longline component (Preferred Alternative 3) if the start times vary which would presumably reduce the amount of golden tilefish being landed at any single time, thereby potentially avoiding oversupplying the market and leading to improved prices.
-Improved prices would lead to higher net operating revenue for commercial vessels.
-Additionally, a later start time for the commercial longline component would allow harvest to remain open later in the year which would allow vessels harvesting under the component to remain fishing for golden tilefish during Lent when prices tend to be relatively high.
-Under this notion, Sub-alternative 3c may offer the highest economic benefits followed by Sub-alternative 3b, and Preferred Sub-alternative 3a in comparison to Alternative 1 (No Action).
+line component (Alternative 2) starting at a different time than the commercial longline component (Preferred Alternative 3) if the start times vary which would presumably reduce the amount of golden tilefish being landed at any single time, thereby potentially avoiding oversupplying the market and leading to elevated prices.
+Improved prices could lead to higher net operating revenue for commercial vessels.

+Additionally, a later start time for the commercial longline component would allow harvest to remain open later in the year which would allow vessels harvesting under the longline component to remain fishing for golden tilefish during Lent when demand and prices tend to be relatively high.
+This notion is backed by elevated prices for golden tilefish typically observed in